-Controlling the amount of moisture in your home has health benefits.
-Dust, mold, pet dander, and other allergens can overtake your home if indoor humidity is too high.
+- Allergy and Asthma Control: Dust, mold, pet dander, and other allergens can overtake your home if indoor humidity is too high.
 Dehumidifiers help reduce these indoor pollutants that can cause allergy triggers such as stuffy nose, itch eyes, sneezing or skin rashes.
-Dehumidifiers also reduce the musty odors linked to high humidity.

 Choosing the right dehumidifier depends on the humidity in your area and how much moisture is released in your home.
 It’s generally a good idea to have one installed in the basement, bathroom or kitchen where humidity levels are higher.

 There are dehumidifiers made for small rooms, but models that cover a whole house also exist.
 The smallest dehumidifiers absorb 30 pints per day and the largest, 90 pints per day.

 The choice of dehumidifier depends on the specific needs of the space and the severity of the humidity issue.
 It’s important to maintain and clean your dehumidifier regularly to ensure its effective operation and prevent mold or bacterial growth within the unit.

 Conclusion: Does a Dehumidifier Kill Mold?